Bushwalking (or hiking) is for all ages, from little babies that can be carried, toddlers who can walk and children and teens that can run.

-So what are the bushwalking benefits for kids?
+What are the benefits of bushwalking with kids?

 2. It helps children connect with wild animals.

 When I’m bushwalking I have time to think and I ask questions about our world.
-I notice that Miss Possum does this too but she speaks out loud and asks simple questions about the nature around her.
+Children do this too.

 5. It gets the body moving.